New designers make a splash at Moschino and Tod's during Milan Fashion Week - ExBulletin

 He delved into the archives, drawing inspiration from the fashion house founder Franco Moschino's sense of subversion, love of archetypes and trompe l'oeil.

 Appiolaza's vision was like a dream.
-The looks were as if awakened from sleep, and the clothing was sometimes surreal turbans created from shirt sleeves, or an unfinished cowboy hat at the back, like a piece of stage scenery seen only from the front .
+The looks were as if awakened from sleep, and the clothing was sometimes surreal folded paper boat hats, turbans created from shirt sleeves, or an unfinished cowboy hat on the back, like a piece of stage decor seen only from the front.
 A top was constructed from men's ties; a gold bow tie hung on the side as a necklace.
 Extravagant strands of pearls were worn under a sheer dress.

 The feminine silhouette was defined by ruffles, ruching and slip dresses, complemented by men's vests equipped with suspenders, oversized fabric shirts and masculine trousers.

-While many brands cautiously referenced global conflicts, responding primarily with comfortable collections of cozy clothing, Appiolaza was more direct, with clothing with peace signs or the word PEACE written in capital letters.
-I thought it was a good idea to bring peace as a universal message, said the creator.
+While many brands cautiously referenced global conflicts, responding primarily with comfortable collections of cozy clothing, Appiolaza was more direct, with clothing adorned with peace signs or the word PEACE written in capital letters.
+I thought it was a good idea to bring peace as a universal message,” the designer said.

 To close the show, a black model wore a top of the Italian tricolor, green, white and red, which Appiolaza said was part of the collection's message of inclusion.
 Some social media commenters also read it as a statement on the war in Gaza: the Palestinian flag is green, white, red and black, with the black reflected in the final skirt and monochrome collar details on the tricolor top with a trailing pompom.
 The model was carrying a piece of bread.